Yes No Share to Facebook

 Lane Splitting on Motorcycles in Ontario: Understanding the Laws

-Question: Is lane splitting legal for motorcyclists in Ontario?
+Question: Is lane splitting legal in Ontario, and can I get a ticket for it?

 Lane Splitting on Motorcycles in Ontario: Understanding the Laws